 Parents may complete a youth application for their boy and bring it to any Den or Pack meeting.
 Click here to complete the youth application process online.

-The cost of registration is $39 per year.
+The cost of registration is $97 for first time scouts which includes the $72 annual registration fee and a one time $25 fee.
 Pack Dues are between $5 and $25 per month based on each scout’s participation in the council sponsored popcorn fundraising event.
 The Pack Dues help the pack pay for awards and supplies.
 To help offset these out of pocket costs our Pack participates in fundraisers.

 Cub Scouts meet each week.
 Once per month, all the Dens meet together as a Pack.
 The Cubmaster leads the Pack meeting, which has been planned and organized with the help of the Pack Committee.
 The Pack Committee consists of all the Den Leaders, plus other adults who help run things "behind the scenes" for the Pack.
 The Pack also organizes activities outside of Den and Pack meetings, usually one every month.
 The entire family is invited to every meeting and outing.